webdriverio/webdriverio/docs/api.md

 });
 ```

 Each command that takes a selector as first argument can be executed without passing along the selector again and again.
-This not just looks nice it also avoids querying the element over and over again.
+This not only looks nice, it also avoids querying the same element over and over again.
 The same works in standalone mode:

 ```js
 it('should use elements as first citizen in standalone mode', function () {